Jarauvi/ollama_buffer_server/readme.md

 ## 🛠 Installation

-Since this is a custom local add-on, follow these steps to add it to your Home Assistant instance:

-Ah, you’re right!
-That’s the much "cleaner" way to do it.
-If you’ve hosted this on GitHub, the user just adds your repository URL to the "Repositories" list in the Add-on Store, and Home Assistant handles the rest.

-Here is the updated README.md with the GitHub-style installation instructions.
-Markdown

-# 🧠 AI Buffer Server for Home Assistant

-A high-performance middleware designed to eliminate LLM latency in your smart home.
-This add-on pre-generates AI responses in the background and stores them in a local SQLite database, allowing your automations to get instant, "thought-out" replies the millisecond a trigger occurs.

----

-## 🛠 Installation

 ### 1. Add the Repository
 1. In Home Assistant, navigate to **Settings** > **Add-ons**.
 2. Click the **Add-on Store** button in the bottom right.